ARICOMA-D365BC/ACNAVCZ/MD/EN/ac-solutions.md

 ﻿---
-Title: "Disambiguation"
+Title: "AutoCont Solutions"
 Author: Autocont
 Date: 07/31/2018
 Product: dynamics-nav-2018
 Contentlocale: en
 ---

-# <a name = "ac-addons" ></a>AutoCont Addons
+# <a name = "ac-addons" ></a>AutoCont Solutions

-AutoCont solution complements Microsoft Dynamics NAV with the following extension modules and vertical solutions.
+AutoCont solutions complements Microsoft Dynamics NAV with the following extension modules and vertical solutions.

 | See | Also |
 |-------------------|----------------------------------------------------|